Alicia Holloway

 Alicia Mae Holloway (born August 31, 1996) is an American ballerina and television personality.
 Holloway danced as an apprentice with the Suzanne Farrell Ballet before joining the corps de ballet at Dance Theatre of Harlem.
 She competed in the Miss West Virginia pageant in 2019 and the 25th season of the American dating reality television series The Bachelor in 2020.

 Early life and dance training

 Holloway was born on August 31, 1996, in Morgantown, West Virginia.
-She says she is of African-American, Cherokee, and Italian descent.
+She says she is of African-American, Cherokee, and Italian American descent.
 She was adopted as an infant by a black father and white mother in Morgantown.
 She was raised in a religious, Christian family.

 She began studying dance when she was three years old at the Kate and Company Studio and Morgantown Dance Studio in West Virginia.
 Holloway went on to attend Central Pennsylvania Youth Ballet and the University of North Carolina School of the Arts's boarding school.
 From 2011 to 2015, she was enrolled at the School of American Ballet, where she trained under Suki Schorer, Susan Pilarre, Darci Kistler, Kay Mazzo, and Jock Soto.
 Holloway attended summer dance intensive programs at Boston Ballet and Pacific Northwest Ballet.